ipdk-io/k8s-infra-offload/docs/target-setup-es2k.md

 ## Compile K8s P4

 The P4 Programs User Guide describes how to build packages and artifacts for a sample P4 program.
-See the Build custom package chapter in the Intel P4 Programs Readme for detailed instructions.
+See the Build Custom Package section in the Intel P4 Programs Readme for detailed instructions.
 To build the k8s datapath p4 artifacts, follow the instructions below once compiler is installed and all the env variables required by the makefile are set.